Shopping Cart

 About the Play:

 All the Way Home premiered in 1960 and was a critical and popular success on Broadway at the Belasco Theater in New York City.
-It was nominated for the 1961 Tony Award for the Best Play and won the Pulitzer Prize in Drama in 1961, making it the second (and, so far, last) work to win dual Pulitzers, first as a novel, then as a play.
-The play has become a favourite scene study vehicle in acting classes and workshops and is regularly performed in regional repertory, middle school, high school, college, and community theatre productions.
+The play went on to win the New York Drama Critics Circle award, was nominated for the 1961 Tony Award for the Best Play, and won the Pulitzer Prize in Drama in 1961, making it the second (and, so far, last) work to win dual Pulitzers, first as a novel, then as a play.
+It has become a favourite scene study vehicle in acting classes and workshops and is regularly performed in regional repertory, middle school, high school, college, and community theatre productions.

 Cast: 7 female, 6 male, 1 male child, extras